 Getting Help Accessing GOD

-Although not usually relevant for plot, please note that we now operate a system where you can nominate another player to handle any GOD admin for you.
-Anybody who has mobility challenges that make accessing GOD difficult for any reason can nominate another player to sort their stuff in GOD for them.
+Although not usually relevant for plot, please note that we now operate a system where you can nominate another player to handle any GOD or referee admin for you.
+Anybody who has accessibility challenges that make accessing GOD difficult for any reason can nominate another player to sort their stuff for them.
 Just email us - and let us know who your nominated contact is.
 We'll make a record of that on the system so that we can check it if we ever need to.

 Asking For A Change

 It is absolutely acceptable to ask for a change to an encounter to enable you to attend it.
 We have moved outside encounters inside, changed lighting levels, changed times; and will make every effort to adjust an encounter for someone who is closely following a plot, if we discover their access needs in time.
 Egregores, referees or GOD can help you organise this.
 It will not always be possible, especially as sometimes different needs conflict, but if we can accommodate a change we will.

 For the moment, it will be left up to the refs and plot teams to decide what can be offered on a case-by-case basis.
 We’ll pay attention to how well we are doing at meeting these requests, and implement a more rigid protocol if we are not doing well.

 Moving the Regio